taustation-fan/players-guide/README.md

 * have higher yields for stats training
 * tend to have higher limits for safe stats training
-* let you find more valuable weapons and armor in the Ruins, and as rewards for discreet work and successful Ruins campaigns
+* let you find more valuable weapons and armor in the Ruins, and as rewards for discreet work
+* have more difficult opponents when you "look for trouble" in the Ruins, but also offer higher rewards
 * have more expensive hotel rooms
 * have higher-paying side jobs and discreet work

-All of these factors combined mean that, as long as you are not playing missions, it makes sense to spend your time on higher-level stations.
+All of these factors combined mean that, as long as you are not playing missions, it usually makes sense to spend your time on higher-level stations.

 ## Combat